DC423/HC911-App/README.md

 # Project Structure

-app.py: Main application file, manages routing and logic.
+- app.py: Main application file, manages routing and logic.

-templates/: Folder for HTML templates to render the app’s frontend.
+- templates/: Folder for HTML templates to render the app’s frontend.
+- static/images: folder for images used in the HTML

 # Contributing
 1) Fork the repository.